zenml-io/zenml-projects/customer-churn/README.md

 In this project, we build a continuous deployment pipeline that trains a model and then serves it with Seldon Core as the industry-ready model deployment tool of choice.
 If you are interested in learning more about Seldon Core, you can check out the [ZenML example](https://github.com/zenml-io/zenml/tree/main/examples/seldon_deployment).
 The following diagram shows the flow of the whole pipeline:
 ![seldondeployment](_assets/seldoncorecontinousdeployment.gif)

-Now, Let's start setting up our Full AWS stack to run the pipeline using Seldon Core.
+Let's start by setting up our full AWS stack to run the pipeline using Seldon Core.

 1. Install the Seldon Core Integration, a set of ZenML extensions that integrate with Seldon Core.